apizee/ApiRTC-ios/README.md

 `User` object has `data` property that may contain custom user data.
 You can manage it:

-on initialize:
+at initialization:

 ```
 ApiRTC.initialize(..., userData: ["key": "value"])
 ```

-after initialize:
+after initialization:

 ```
 ApiRTC.session.setUserData(["key": "value"])
 ```

-It will update current user data locally and on the server.
-Users who are subscribed to the appropriate groups will be notified about changes with `contactListUpdated` event:
+It will update the current user data locally and also on the server.
+Users who are subscribed to the appropriate groups will be notified about these changes with `contactListUpdated` event:

 ```
 ApiRTC.session.onEvent { (event) in